9600dev/llmvm/README.md

 LLMVM supports [Anthropic's](https://www.anthropic.com) Claude 4 (Opus Sonnet), Claude 3 (Opus, Sonnet and Haiku) models, and [OpenAI](https://openai.com/blog/openai-api) GPT 4o/4.1/o3/o4 models from OpenAI.
 [Gemini](https://deepmind.google/technologies/gemini/), [DeepSeek v3](https://www.deepseek.com/) and [Amazon Nova](https://docs.aws.amazon.com/nova/) are currently experimental.
 LLMVM is best used with either the [kitty](https://github.com/kovidgoyal/kitty) or [WezTerm](https://wezfurlong.org/wezterm/index.html) terminals as LLMVM will screenshot and render images as vision based tasks progress.

+> **Update June 7th 2025**: Added the ability to "compile" a user/assistant message thread into a genericized and parameterized program.
+It will try and lift out repeated LLM calls by specializing code based on the "shape" of data it sees at runtime, and guard against that shape, bailing out to recompile if different shapes are seen.
+Basically a LLM JIT compiler...
+Try it, using "compile"

 > **Update May 26th 2025**: Claude 4 models work out of the box, no changes.
 Made auto-rendering of Markdown for streaming tokens the default.
 Turn on and off via client_markdown_inline in config.yaml.

 > **Update April 19th 2025**: Got o3 o4mini and gpt4.1 working.
 All reasoning models work now. -z "low" "medium" "high" for OpenAI, or -z num_of_tokens for Anthropic.